-Given a large program in many different files, classes, etc., how do you ensure that you recompile one piece of code when another than it depends on changes?
+Given a large program in many different files, classes, etc., how do you ensure that you automatically recreate the executable when a piece of code changes?

 On Unix (and many other systems) the make command handles this, driven by a Makefile.
 Used for C, C++ and other 'traditional' languages (but not language dependent).